ruiany/data-512/data-512-final/README.md

 The MIT License is a permissive free software license originating at the Massachusetts Institute of Technology (MIT).
 As a permissive license, it puts only very limited restriction on reuse and has therefore an excellent license compatibility.
 For detailed description of the contents of license please refer to the file [License](https://github.com/ruiany/data-512/blob/main/data-512-final/LICENSE).

-## Code of Conduct:

-The authors request that all contributors abide by the project's code of conduct.